chenyinghong/beauty_cam/README.md

 * Make a video
 * Switch lenses
 * Set the save path
+* Get a list of filters
+* Switch filter
 # # Ready to add
 * filter
 # # Usage